polyhedralpress/project-polyhedral/polyhedral/src/jobs/fighter.md

 meet the requirements for it.
 In addition, you can continue advancing in this job's rank.
 You gain an additional limit break every 5 ranks, for example you gain an additional limit break at rank 20, another at rank 25, rank 30, etc.

+## Martial Paths
+The following martial paths are available to fighters.

+### Champion
+Your focus is on your raw, physical, power.

+#### Improved Critical
+Beginning when you choose this path at rank 3, your weapon attacks score a critical hit when you roll a 5 or a 6 on two or more dice when making your attack roll.

+#### Remarkable Athlete
+Starting at rank 6, your skill bonus is doubled for any Strength or Agility check that you have proficiency in.
+Also, you add half your skill bonus (rounded up) to any unskilled Strength, Agility, or Vitality check that you make.

+In addition, when you make a long jump, you add your Strength modifier to the distance of the jump.

+#### Additional Fighting Style
+At rank 8, choose a second option from the Fighting Style job feature.

+#### Survivor
+Beginning at rank 10, you regain 5 + your Vitality modifier health at the start of each of your turns.
+You don't gain this benefit if you are poisoned, diseased, dead, or if you have 0 health.

+#### Superior Critical
+At rank 13, your weapon attacks score a critical hit when you roll a 4, 5, or 6 on two or more dice when making your attack roll.
+In addition, you can score a critical hit when your dice pool is 2D or greater.